carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 * Visualizations
 * Statistics

-QIIME uses a mix of other existing softwares and algorithms to perform its tasks.
-Because of this we call it a 'wrapper'.
+QIIME uses a mix of other existing software tools and algorithms to perform its tasks.
+Because of this, we call it a 'wrapper'.
 That means it wraps up many other existing tools and algorithms in a package that works as one cohesive unit.
 QIIME has many commands to accomplish various tasks, and these commands can be found at the link below.

  **QIIME Commands:    [http://qiime.org/scripts/](http://qiime.org/scripts/)**

-Try going to this page and click some of the commands' links, for example click **`summarize_taxa.py`** and read what this command does, what the inputs are and the examples.
+Try going to this page and click some of the commands' links, for example, click **`summarize_taxa.py`** and read what this command does, what the inputs are and the examples.

 ### Using QIIME
 To determine how to run a command, we have to look up the documentation.
 We can either go to the command webpage mentioned above and click on the command we want, or we can use the *help* flag for the command we are unsure about.